 It’s ok if this is hard.
 This is self-care, and real self-care always has a cost.
 Choosing one or two of these suggestions for how to build relationships that you can intentionally practice each day – even in just one relationship a day – may help preserve important relationships, build trust and intimacy, and keep the loneliness of surviving a pandemic just a little less overwhelming.

 If you want to learn more about becoming a good steward of relationships, check out the Resilient Leaders Project certificate from The Seattle School of Theology and Psychology, where you can learn more from the brilliant Kate Davis who initially presented this list in a Zoom talk on resilience early in 2020.

 Image Description for Screen Readers

-3. Ask for help (a person with a headband is shown speaking to a person on the screen of their laptop.
+3. Ask for help (a hand-drawn person with a headband is shown speaking to a person on the screen of their laptop.
 The person outside the computer has a speech bubble that says “it’s just so much”)

-5. Set and keep the boundaries (a smart phone screen is shown.
+5. Set and keep the boundaries (a doodle of a smart phone screen is shown.
 On the screen an incoming message is shown saying “you up?
 I’m in a huge mess!” with the time showing 11:40PM, And an outbound reply 10 minutes later says “I hear you.
 Let’s talk in the a.m.”)

-6. Engage conflict with care (a white person in a polo shirt is shown talking on the phone, his speech bubble says “when you… I feel”)
+6. Engage conflict with care (a hand-drawn white person in a polo shirt is shown talking on the phone, his speech bubble says “when you… I feel”)